hampusnasstrom/fastmda/documentation/objects.md

 ## Actuator
 An abstract class to be implemented by the user for each part of a device that can be actuated, i.e. that can receive a "set" command.

+## Measurement
+An abstract class to be implemented by the user for custom measurements.
+The standard measurements like mapping over actuators also inherit from this class.